KarthikL1729/Group_10_DSA_project/README.md

 # We then take input for the user's choice, 0 for not going, 1 for path 1, 2 for path 2 (If exists) and so on.

 # We update the person's status and current station accordingly.
+We also keep adding the people he meets on the way to the meet vector.
+His/her previous station struct and all the stations he/she encounters on his/her chosen path will also be updated (because the danger value and number of residents will change as well).
+(The stations on the path will only have to be updated if the person is a primary contact, all other cases will not make a difference).

+## Q3 specific

+# We will create a menu driven code for this, which accepts a person's index and the query, and fucntions accordingly

 ## q3 p1 (status)